joannakonte/Multithreaded-Network-Server/README.md

 ### Bash Scripts

-/* ===== create_input.sh ===== */
+/* ===== create_input.sh ===== */ <br>

-This bash script generates a file called inputFile.txt that includes names, surnames, and the party that each person voted for.
-It expects two arguments: a file containing the names of parties and the number of lines to generate.
-The script performs various checks, such as ensuring that the correct number of arguments is provided, verifying the existence of the parties file, checking if numLines is a positive integer, and ensuring that the parties file is not empty.
-It then randomly selects parties from the parties file and generates random strings as first names and last names.
-The length of each first name and last name ranges between 3 and 12 characters.
-Finally, the script prints a message indicating that the file has been successfully created.
+This bash script generates an inputFile.txt containing randomly generated first names, last names, and party affiliations.
+It takes two arguments: a file with party names and the number of lines to generate.
+The script validates the input, ensuring the correct number of arguments, the existence and readability of the parties file, a positive integer for the number of lines, and a non-empty parties file.
+The names generated are random strings between 3 and 12 characters, and parties are randomly selected from the file.
+A confirmation message is displayed when the file is created successfully.

 /* ====== tallyVotes.sh ====== */
 This bash script checks if an input file exists and has appropriate permissions.
 It proceeds to sort the file, remove duplicate lines, and count the votes for each party.